thirteen37/alfred-mdi/README.md

 [Alfred](https://www.alfredapp.com/) workflow to search for [Material Design Icons](https://material.io/resources/icons/).

+## Installation

+Download the `mdi.alfredworkflow` file from [Releases](https://github.com/thirteen37/alfred-mdi/releases) and open it in Alfred.

 ## Updating

 This script parses the filenames of icons included in the [Material Design Icons